NJCRC Releases 2019 Medical Cannabis Dispensary License Winners

 Brown reported that there are currently an average of 5,187 patients per dispensary paying between $320 and $480 an ounce for medical cannabis.
 He believed there should be about 2,000 patients per dispensary.

 Brown announced there are now 122,000 patients in the New Jersey cannabis medical program.
-Thus New Jersey should have 61 dispensaries, which correlates with a 2018 report he cited.
+Thus, New Jersey should have 61 dispensaries, which correlates with a 2018 report he cited.

 “One of the biggest issues we hear from patients… is that they often have to travel long distances to access their medication,” he said.

 Brown noted that 109 applicants sought a medical cannabis dispensary license.
-Some disqualified applicants launched an ultimately unsuccessful lawsuit that severely delayed the scoring process.
+Some disqualified applicants launched an unsuccessful lawsuit that severely delayed the scoring process.

 Checking Boxes